janaiie/Janaii-Blog/README.md

     Flask-Login: Implemented Flask-Login to handle user authentication.
 Users can register, log in, and log out securely.
 The authentication system ensures that only authorized users can access or modify certain content.

     Werkzeug: Used Werkzeug for password hashing, providing a secure way to store user passwords.
 Passwords are hashed before storage, enhancing the security of user credentials.

+How It Works

+    User Setup and Blog Management:
+        Users can set up their own blogs where they can create and manage posts.
+        All registered users can view, reply to, and share their views on these posts.

+    Admin Role:
+        The user with the first user ID is designated as the admin.
+        The admin user has special privileges, including the ability to post, edit and delete blog posts.

+    User Interaction:
+        Regular users can interact with the posts by commenting and sharing their opinions.